St John's 15th century Lectern

 At one time a chained bible was affixed to the lectern but this had been removed by the 1860s.

-Yeovil's lectern was exhibited at the Victoria and Albert Museum, London, in 1930 as part of an exhibition of English Medieval Art.
+Yeovil's lectern was exhibited at the Victoria and Albert Museum, London, in 1930 as part of an exhibition of English medieval Art.
 At this time it was stated that the knob surmounting the desk was a seventeenth-century addition "probably replacing the figure of a saint".

 The lectern is probably the greatest accessible treasure, not just of St John's church but of Yeovil itself.
 However, it is today sadly and ignominiously tucked away in the north transept (the former Holy Cross chapel, now used as a storage area) rather than being cherished, used and displayed in pride of place in the church.
 Frankly, somebody should be deeply ashamed.